Skip to content

 Identify applicable regulations

-For UK businesses, the primary sources of document-related obligations include:
+For Australian businesses, the primary sources of document-related obligations include:

-- MLR 2017 (as amended 2022, 2023): customer due diligence, enhanced due diligence for high-risk situations, record-keeping for five years after the end of the business relationship
+• AML/CTF Act 2006 (as amended): customer identification procedures (Part A), ongoing customer due diligence (Part B), record-keeping for seven years after the end of the business relationship

-- Tax legislation: retention of financial records under HMRC requirements
+• Tax legislation: retention of financial records under ATO requirements (generally five years from when a return is lodged)

 Build a document register